Kiran Mazumdar Shaw, Sitharaman lock horns on Twitter, Biocon chief finally says 'I stand corrected'

 Kiran Mazumdar Shaw, Sitharaman lock horns on Twitter, Biocon chief finally says "I stand corrected"

 New Delhi, Sep 19: Biocon chief Kiran Mazumdar Shaw took to Twitter over the Centre's decision to ban e-cigarettes and asked why such an announcement was being made by the Finance Minister and not Health.
-In the same tweet, she suggested that the industry was expecting " some fiscal measures to revive economy" from the Finance Minister.
+In the same tweet, she suggested that the industry was expecting "some fiscal measures to revive economy" from the Finance Minister.

-"I have been working on it," Finance Minister Nirmala Sitharaman tweeted in response to Shaw's dig over economy.
+"I have been working on it," Finance Minister Nirmala Sitharaman tweeted in response to Shaw's dig over the economy.

-Actually, when Sitharaman held a press briefing yesterday evening, the expectations were that she may announce more steps to support growth.
+When Sitharaman held a press briefing yesterday evening, the expectations were that she may announce more steps to support growth.
 While Sitharaman announced that the Cabinet decided to ban e-cigarettes and similar products as they pose health risk to people, especially the youth.

 "E-cigarettes banned, says Finance Minister Nirmala Sitharaman - Shd this not come from Min of Health?
 How about banning gutka too?
 How about MoF announcing some fiscal measures to revive economy?"
 Shaw tweeted.